manuhabitela/drawingboard.js/README.md

 You can draw with mouse or touch on pretty much [every browser that supports `<canvas>`](http://caniuse.com/#feat=canvas).
 Didn't test that much on IE but hey, WIP.

-local and session storage support is supported: your last drawing is restored when you come back on the website.
+local and session storage are supported: your last drawing is restored when you come back on the website.

 You can set a background image at initialization, or let the user drop one on the canvas.